Storm Water & Flood Protection Charges

 Flood Protection Program Levy (Temporary)

 After intense rain events that caused sewer backups in 2005, a temporary Flood Protection Program levy was established with a $3.00 monthly charge on all water meters.
 The charge was increased to $4.50 in 2009.
 The funds generated through this program from 2005 to 2018 were used to fund damage from the 2005 flood, a sewer backwater valve program for affected areas, and installation of super pipes to reduce the risks of sanitary backups in the affected areas.
+In 2018, an extension of the levy was approved to fund new storm water infrastructure for flood prone areas.
 This levy will be phased out between 2019 and 2022.

 Rate Structure & Billing

 In 2019, single-family residential property owners are charged $5.53 for their Storm Water Management Charge and $3.38 per water meter for the FPP levy on their monthly utility statements.